andresitodeguzman/dbase-python/README.md

 # DBase for Python
 Python port of DBase.
 Interact with your DBase databse in python.
 This is still in development so expect a lot of bugs and do not use in production.
-This not yet stable, use the DBase for PHP instead, visit http://andre.is-great.net/dbase.
+This is not yet stable, use the DBase for PHP instead and make an API if you really need to use python, for info, visit http://andre.is-great.net/dbase.

 ## Initialize DBase and the Database
 ```python